anav5704/CS000/src/content/team/forking-and-cloning.md

 # Forking and Cloning

 Remember how we first wrote code and then pushed it to GitHub?
-When you are working as a `collaborator`, the code with already be on GitHub.
+When you are working as a `collaborator`, the code will already be on GitHub.
 You will have to download it onto your computer first and then continue the cycle.

 # Accept Invitation